 Intrigued?
 The question is how to grow a jaboticaba tree.
 Although jaboticabas are not self-sterile, they do better when planted in groups.

-Propagation is usually from seed, although grafting, root cuttings and air layering are successful as well.
-The seeds take about 30 days to germinate at an average temp of 75 degrees F. (23 C).
-The tree can be grown in USDA plant hardiness zones 9b-11.
+Propagation is usually from seed, although grafting, root cuttings, and air layering are successful as well.
+The seeds take about 30 days to germinate at an average temp of 75 degrees F. (23 C.).
+The tree can be grown in USDA plant hardiness zones 9b to 11.